FRNet: Frustum-Range Networks for Scalable LiDAR Segmentation: Experiments

-\textbf{Robustness.} Robustness reflects the model's ability to generalization to a certain extent, which is particularly important in autonomous driving, especially in extreme weather conditions.
-To this end, we also evaluate the robustness of FRNet using the noisy datasets SemanticKITTI-C and nuScenes-C introduced in Robo3D~\cite{robo3d}, which include 8 different conditions and each condition has 3 different levels.
-The models trained with SemanticKITTI~\cite{semantickitti} and nuScenes~\cite{Panoptic-nuScenes} are used to evaluate the performance on SemanticKITTI-C and nuScenes-C~\cite{robo3d}, respectively.
-As shown in \cref{tab:benchmark_robu}, FRNet demonstrates strong robustness, especially under extreme weather conditions.
+\textbf{Out-of-Distribution Robustness.} Robustness, which reflects a model's ability to generalize under different conditions, is crucial for automotive security systems, particularly in extreme weather conditions~\cite{kong2023robodepth,huang2024pointcat}.
+To evaluate the out-of-distribution robustness of FRNet, we utilize the noisy datasets SemanticKITTI-C and nuScenes-C introduced in Robo3D~\cite{kong2023robo3d}.
+In this benchmark, the models trained on SemanticKITTI~\cite{behley2019semantickitti} and nuScenes~\cite{fong2022panoptic} are directly applied to evaluate the performance on SemanticKITTI-C and nuScenes-C~\cite{kong2023robo3d}, respectively, without any fine-tunning.
+As shown in \cref{tab:benchmark_robu}, FRNet achieves promising performance across most corruption types and demonstrates superiority over recent works employing various LiDAR representations, including sparse voxel~\cite{choy2019minkunet,tang2020spvnas,zhu2021cylinder3d}, range view~\cite{zhao2021fidnet,cheng2022cenet}, multi-view fusion~\cite{yan20222dpass}, and raw points~\cite{puy2023waffleiron}.

+\textbf{Quantitative Assessments.} We compare the class-wise IoU scores of FRNet with those of the baseline method~\cite{cheng2022cenet} in \cref{fig:classwise}.
+Notably, FRNet demonstrates significant improvement across most semantic classes, particularly for dynamic classes with intricate structures, where it achieves mIoU gains ranging from $15\%$ to $24\%$.
+In \cref{fig:vis}, we present the prediction results on SemanticKITTI~\cite{behley2019semantickitti}, compared with those of state-of-the-art range view methods, including FIDNet~\cite{zhao2021fidnet}, CENet~\cite{cheng2022cenet}, and RangeViT~\cite{ando2023rangevit}.
+It is evident that FRNet delivers more accurate predictions, particularly on large planar objects such as ``vegetation'', ``terrain'', and ``sidewalk'', which are often challenging to distinguish accurately.